opardo/dlmRStan/README.md

 ## Description

-Bayesian Linear Models in a time series context, with different beta's value for each time period, considering a correlation structure between all of them.
+Bayesian linear model in a time series context, with different beta for each time period, considering a correlation structure between all of them.
 Are also commonly known as Dynamic Linear Models (DLMs).

 The package uses [RStan](http://mc-stan.org/users/interfaces/rstan) to develop and run the MCMC algorithm.

 ## Installation

-First of all you must [install RTools](http://thecoatlessprofessor.com/programming/rcpp/install-rtools-for-rcpp/), since the algorithm runs in C++.
+First of all, you must [install RTools](http://thecoatlessprofessor.com/programming/rcpp/install-rtools-for-rcpp/), since the algorithm runs in C++.

-Then you run the following code:
+Then you should run the following code to install the package from Github (hope soon is going to be in CRAN).

 ```{r}
 install.packages("devtools")